codewithvishal/google-app-script/README.md

 # pushbullet-javascript
-Send pushbullet using JavaScript API to Android and computers
+Send pushbullet using JavaScript API and Google AppScript with Triggers to Android and computers